rust-lang-nursery/rust-cookbook/src/basics.md

 [ex-rand-dist]: #ex-rand-dist
 <a name="ex-rand-dist"></a>

-## Random number distributions
+## Generate random numbers with given distribution

 [![rand-badge]][rand] [![cat-science-badge]][cat-science]

-By default, random numbers are generated with a uniform distribution.
+By default, random numbers are generated with [uniform distribution].
-To generate numbers with other distributions you create a distribution, then sample from that distribution (using [`IndependentSample::ind_sample`]) with the help of a random-number generator (`rng`).
+To generate numbers with other distributions you instantiate a distribution, then sample from that distribution using [`IndependentSample::ind_sample`] with help of a random-number generator [`rand::Rng`].

 The [distributions available are documented here][rand-distributions].
 An example using the [`Normal`] distribution is shown below.